-Man arrested after threatening homeowners with a knife
+Man chases family from home with knife, barricaded himself inside

 Officers ended up surrounding the apartment and doing some negotiating to get the suspect to surrender.

-Lt.
-Cracroft with Salt Lake City Police says they considered calling in the SWAT team at one point.
+Salt Lake Police Lt.
+Cracroft says they considered calling in the SWAT team at one point.

-Officers think the suspect was either on drugs or suffering from a mental issue.
+Officers said they believe the suspect was either on drugs or suffering from a mental issue.

 Police say he will most likely face aggravated burglary charges.

-People living in nearby apartments were evacuated from their homes to reduce the risk of them getting hurt.
+People living in nearby apartments were evacuated from their homes as a precaution.